zicoz18/local-subnet-development-tutorial/README.md

 ### Step 4: Interact with the subnet

+- Errors are generally covered in the linked tutorials be sure to check them out.
-When you try to interact with the subnet you might try to interact with an account that has no balance.
+- When you try to interact with the subnet you might try to interact with an account that has no balance.
 Make sure that you have followed [Access Funded Accounts](#access-funded-accounts).
 If you are having a problem interacting using Hardhat, make sure that the private key corresponds to an account which has balance.

+### Step 5: Interact with precompiles (Optional)

+- Common issues are troubleshooted at the official avalanche docs, to check them out refer to [this](https://docs.avax.network/subnets/customize-a-subnet#precompiles).
+  - For `Contract Deployer Allow List`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#restricting-smart-contract-deployers).
+  - For `Transaction Allow List`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#restricting-who-can-submit-transactions).
+  - For `Native Minter`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#minting-native-coins).